sumitsony/Food_APP_Review/README.md

 ### to get positions in JPMC (JP Morgan and Chase) data science division :)

-We will try to find some driving force through important feature extraction that tree based algos like random forest and Xgboost does seamlessly.
+We will try to find some driving force through important feature extraction that tree based algos like random forest and gradient boosting ( I will cover XGB in another notebook) does seamlessly.